melo/docker-perl-alt/README.md

 * application dependencies will be installed at `/deps`;
 * stack code and dependencies will be installed at `/stack`;

-The fact that the stack code and dependencies is placed outside the app locations allows you to create Docker images with just the stack components that you can reuse between multiple projects.
+The fact that the stack code and dependencies are placed outside the app locations allow you to create Docker images with just the stack components that you can reuse between multiple projects.
 See below for two sample stacks, one for a Dancer2+Xslate+Starman combo, and another to have all the things needed to run a Minion job system.

-The reason to split your own app dependencies and your own code is to allow you to use a image with your work directory from your laptop mounted under `/app`.
-If the app dependencies are in `/deps` and only your code is under `/apps` you can start a container with a image created from your app Dockerfile, and mount the laptop work directory with `docker run` `-v`-option under `/app` and develop with the same environment as your deployment environment will look like.
+The reason to split your app dependencies and your code is to allow you to use an image with your work directory from your laptop mounted under `/app`.
+If the app dependencies are in `/deps` and only your code is under `/apps` you can start a container with an image created from your app Dockerfile, and mount the laptop work directory with `docker run` `-v`-option under `/app` and develop with the same environment as your deployment environment will look like.